Transitioning From Offline To Online – Analog To Digital

 Data makes the invisible, visible.
 From supporting the most marginalized communities to measuring the full impact of your programs, data can empower all levels of your organization to achieve their full potential.
 Nevertheless, gathering high-quality, clean data—not to mention storing it in a secure, compliant, and interoperable format—can be a daunting task.
 Unfortunately, too often organizations don’t have access to the right data or proper visibility into existing data.
 This makes understanding the importance of data and realizing its potential a persistent challenge.

+With the proliferation of new tools and resources available to capture and synthesize data, it can be hard to know how to start compiling usable information and actionable insights.
 The most important first step to leveraging your data is to understand what type of data is being collected, how it’s being collected, and the risks associated with poor data collection and management.

 Exposing the Invisible